Human-Centric-Machine-Learning/hcml-seminar-2025/README.md

 Acceptance notification for the course will be sent by email on or before 06-11-2025.

+## Topic selection

+After receiving an email of acceptance, please rank your preferred topics by completing this [form](https://prettyform.addxt.com/a/form/vf/1FAIpQLScm5-d1hQWNzSi8Zk18Y2ELdyMpF_oQhw2EVDUJnWU61SsY8g)

+Make sure you rank all available topics based on your preferences by 27-11-2025.

+Assignment of papers will be notified on 04-12-2025.

 ## Location:

  - Kickoff meeting: 21-10-2025 Tuesday, 15:00 - 16:00